Rock Creek Campus

 BMZA 280B.
 Cooperative Education: Zoological Specialty.
 4 Credits.

-Provides an opportunity to apply classroom learning to hands-on specialty work experience matching specific learning objectives at the Oregon National Primate Research Center, Oregon Zoo, or other approved site, supervised by professionals on site and by program instructor(s).
+Provides an opportunity to apply classroom learning to hands-on specialty work experience matching specific learning objectives at a department-approved worksite related to animal management, supervised by professionals on site and by program instructor(s).
 Prerequisite: BMZA 280A.
 Department permission required.